-The COVID-19 virus disproportionately impacts the elderly, with mortality increasing with age.
-Those over the age of 80 with chronic disease have the highest mortality.
-It also appears to spread easily between people, particularly since younger people often have mild symptoms.
-Because of the ease of spread, COVID-19 has been widely disseminated, leading to an increase in intensive care unit (ICU) admissions.
-A strategy is needed to help provide care for less sick patients at alternate care sites to allow hospitals to focus their resources on those with the most acute needs.
-In addition, given the recent spread of COVID-19 among congregate living sites such as assisted living and SNFs, there is an emerging need for alternate care sites to accommodate COVID-19 positive residents.
-The decision-making process presumes that all patients admitted to alternate care sites are positive for COVID-19 or persons under investigation for COVID-19.
+The COVID-19 virus has infected more than a million people in California, resulting in thousands of hospitalizations and ICU admissions.
+One of the challenges of COVID-19 is that many infected individuals are asymptomatic or have mild symptoms and can unknowingly transmit the virus to others.
+Throughout the pandemic, elderly individuals have been disproportionately impacted, with the highest mortality rates in those over the age of 80.
+With anticipated surges in cases, strategies are needed to provide care for less sick patients at sites outside acute care hospitals to allow hospitals to focus their resources on those with the most acute needs.
+In addition, given the recent spread of COVID-19 among congregate living sites such as assisted living and SNFs, there is an increased need for alternate care sites to accommodate COVID-19 positive residents.
+The decision-making process presumes that all patients admitted to alternate care sites are positive for COVID-19.

 Definition of Alternate Care Sites

 Alternate care sites are low-acuity sites that primarily receive adult patients post-discharge from hospitals and, if needed, from emergency departments for ongoing monitoring.
 With local and state approval, they may also accept patients directly from the 911 system.
-In addition, alternate care sites may admit individuals from California Department of Public Health (CDPH) licensed SNFs and CDSS licensed congregate living facilities.
+In addition, alternate care sites may admit individuals from California Department of Public Health (CDPH) licensed SNFs and CDSS licensed congregate living facilities, provided that the admitting alternate care site has the appropriate level of services and staffing.
 The patients selected are to be at lower risk for decompensation and semi-ambulatory.

-Alternate care sites have all of the following:
+Alternate care sites have all or some of the following:

-- staffing that includes physicians, nurse practitioners, physician assistants, nurses, personal care attendants, respiratory therapists, behavioral health workers, pharmacists, supportive medical care providers, and social workers
+- Staffing that includes a combination of physicians, nurse practitioners, physician assistants, nurses, personal care attendants, respiratory therapists, behavioral health workers, pharmacists, supportive medical care providers, and social workers

-- ability to provide limited IV fluids/medications and low-flow oxygen
+- Ability to provide limited IV fluids/medications and low-flow oxygen (up to 4 L NC and 6 L NC may be considered at physician discretion).

 The admission criteria for each alternate care site may differ based on the staffing level, equipment available and physical space of the site.
-Some alternate care sites with sufficient staffing may be able to accept patients with a higher level of ADL needs, including patients who have moderate dementia, who are 2-person assist or require assistance with feeding and toileting.
+Some alternate care sites with sufficient staffing may be able to accept patients with a higher level of activities of daily living needs, such as individuals who are 1-person assist or require assistance with feeding and toileting.
+Admission criteria for each alternate care site may also differ based upon patient acuity.
+For admission information, please contact your Medical Health Operational Area Coordinator (MHOAC).

 Transfers to Alternate Care Sites

 Patients being considered for transfer to alternate care sites should be carefully chosen regardless of site of referral.
-In both scenarios, all patients should be COVID-19 positive or persons under investigation for COVID-19.
+In both scenarios, all patients should be COVID-19 positive.
 The decision-making process may vary depending on the prevalence of COVID-19 in the surrounding community, as well as local hospital capacity.
 Public health officials may issue state or region-specific guidance that differ from this guidance.

 Process for Transfer to Alternate Care Site

-The California Emergency Medical Services Authority (CalEMSA) has contracted with four transfer centers across the state to facilitate transfer requests and transportation.
+The California Emergency Medical Services Authority (CalEMSA) has contracted with three transfer centers across the state to facilitate transfer requests and transportation.

 Transfers that occur through this process will be to state-run alternate care sites only.
 The process includes:

-- The transferring facility calls the All-Access Transfer Center (AATC: (855) 301-2337) to request the transfer of a stable, COVID-19 positive patient to an alternate care site.
+- The transferring facility calls the transfer center serving their geographical area to request the transfer of a stable, COVID-19 positive patient to an alternate care site.

 - AATC will confirm with the transferring facility that they have contacted their MHOAC or public health department.